UNT Residential Property Management Program

 Today's residential property owners and managers are specialized business professionals requiring a broad spectrum of skills to achieve maximum proficiency.
 They must know how to market their properties, how to negotiate and execute leases, how to manage staff and handle human resource issues, how to manage day to day operations of the property including contracting for maintenance and other service issues, how to deal with risk management and insurance concerns, how to recognize and resolve legal problems, how to enhance the value and financial performance of the real property asset, how to make a financial analysis of residential real estate, and how to insure resident satisfaction.
 Careers in property management or real estate development include apartment community management, professional property management companies, real estate investment trusts, banks and financial institutions, government agencies, and land development companies.

-The UNT / RPM program is one of only a handful of university programs specializing in residential property management in the United States and the only one operated by a college of business granting a BBA degree.
+The UNT / RPM program is one of only a handful of university programs specializing in residential property management in the United States and the only one operated by a business college granting a BBA degree.
 It is also the only RPM program at a university west of the Mississippi River.
-The UNT College of Business (CoB) is a leader in recognizing the multidisciplinary skill set required to operate a multifamily rental property successfully.
-Working closely with the Texas Apartment Association (TAA) and working professionals, CoB's Department of Finance, Insurance, Real Estate, and Law has developed an encompassing curriculum for the Residential Property Management professional.
-The College of Business supplements classroom instruction with outreach programs to infuse the learning experience with examples of problems and solutions drawn from real-life situations.
+The G. Brint Ryan College of Business is a leader in recognizing the multidisciplinary skill set required to operate a multifamily rental property successfully.
+Working closely with the Texas Apartment Association (TAA) and working professionals, the college’s Department of Finance, Insurance, Real Estate, and Law has developed an encompassing curriculum for the Residential Property Management professional.
+The college supplements classroom instruction with outreach programs to infuse the learning experience with examples of problems and solutions drawn from real-life situations.

 The RPM student has three options for study: (1) a BBA degree in Real Estate with a Concentration in Residential Property Management, (2) a minor in RPM, or (3) a Certificate in Residential Property Management.